• Mar 4, 2025

 • David Lapesa Barrera

-Breaking down the Maintenance Review Board (MRB) process - Standards, Key Players, and essential Steps
+Breaking down the Maintenance Review Board (MRB) process: standards, key players, and essential steps.

-The Continuing Airworthiness of an aircraft begins with meeting the requirements established during its certification, followed by the minimum scheduled maintenance requirements necessary for developing an approved Aircraft Maintenance Program (AMP).
+The continuing airworthiness of an aircraft begins with meeting the requirements established during its certification, followed by the minimum scheduled maintenance requirements necessary for developing an approved Aircraft Maintenance Program (AMP).

-The Primary Sources for an AMP include the type design certification requirements - Airworthiness Limitations (ALS) and Certification Maintenance Requirements (CMR) - and the initial scheduled maintenance tasks outlined in the Maintenance Review Board Report (MRBR).
+The primary sources for an AMP include the type design certification requirements - Airworthiness Limitations (ALS) and Certification Maintenance Requirements (CMR) - and the initial scheduled maintenance tasks outlined in the Maintenance Review Board Report (MRBR).

-So, who actually kicks off the MRB process?
 The MRB process begins with the application from the intended Type Certificate Holder (TCH), an approved design organization, and it primarily involves the certification authority of the aircraft's state of design, along with representatives from the aviation industry, including air operators.
 Additionally, regulatory authorities from the states of intended operation, other design organizations, and other interested parties may also participate in the process to ensure comprehensive review and compliance.

 The standards for the MRB process at the highest level are outlined in the ICAO Airworthiness Manual Doc 9760.
 Following this manual, the International Maintenance Review Board Policy Board (IMRBPB) issues the International MRB Process Standard (IMPS), ensuring harmonization across certification bodies.